Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

-This is a half-day Activity – best done in the Morning
+It is is a half-day activity and is best done in the Morning

 Hot Air Balloon Safaris can now be taken in Murchison Falls Park.
-This is the only park in Uganda where you can take a hot air balloon wildlife Safari.
+It is the only park in Uganda where you can take a hot air balloon wildlife Safari.